amaragh/note-taker/README.md

 The deployed application can be found [here](https://note-taker-876.herokuapp.com).

+To view the data on the back end, please use URL following the format: https://note-taker-876.herokuapp.com/api/notes.
+In the view, the user can view data such as the unique IDs of the notes.

-THe below screenshot shows the home page.
+The below screenshot shows the home page.
 Click "Get Started" to navigate to the Notes page which allows you to begin creating and saving notes.

 ![Home page for Note Taker.](./assets/images/landing-page.png)